If you have recently had unprotected sex and need an emergency contraceptive fast, then you may consider ordering Ezinelle.

 - A history of salpingitis (inflammation of the fallopian tubes)

 - Is taking any of the following medication:

 Ezinelle can be taken at any time during your menstrual cycle so long as you are not pregnant.
+However it is only effective if taken before ovulation.
+If you are very close to ovulating EllaOne would be more effective or up to 5 days after ovulation a copper coil can be inserted.
 It is important to check that your Ezinelle will not be affected by your other medications.
 If this is the case for you then discuss you emergency contraception with a doctor and they can prescribe you an alternate treatment method.

 You should try to limit your use of Ezinelle to emergencies.
 Using Ezinelle more than once within the same 28-day period cycle can interrupt the cycle.
 If you find you are regularly needing Ezinelle then you should consider a longer term form of contraception.

 If you take too many Ezinelle tablets at once you should not be at risk of serious harm, but you may experience sickness or some vaginal bleeding.
-If you are sick after taking Ezinelle then you should get some advice from a pharmacist or doctor as you might not be protected from getting pregnant.
+If you are sick or have diarrhoea within 3 hours after taking Ezinelle then you should see a doctor or pharmacist to receive another dose of Ezinelle.

 Your period may become:

 If you are breastfeeding and you take Ezinelle then the medicine might appear in the breastmilk you are feeding your child.
-This might not harm the baby but you can always wait until after breastfeeding if you have any concerns.
+This might not harm the baby but there is limited evidence available so it is best to discuss with a doctor if you require emergency contraception.
 After taking Ezinelle, try and avoid any more breastfeeding for the next 8 hours.